sampsakuronen/sampsas-boilerplate/README.md

 This is my boilerplate for a modern backend project.
 It's the basis for my hobby projects.

-Pick your own frontend poison.
+Pick your own frontend poison and add a database if neccessary.

 - TypeScript
 - [gts](https://github.com/google/gts) (eslint & prettier)